Support

 The template of the Letter of Commitment is available in the Resources section

-IP rights are regulated in the Internship Contract, including Annex 2 of the Letter of Commitment (see FAQ n.
+IP rights are regulated in the Internship Contract, including Annexe 2 of the Letter of Commitment (see FAQ n.
 3.4).

 In summary, the contract specifies that any background knowledge shared during the internship remains the original owner's property.
 The property of new outputs created during the internship will belong to the Hosting Company.